sirwolfgang/Sensing/Arduino/Sensor Library/Temperature/TMP36/Readme.md

 Pin 2 - Data to A0
 Pin 3 - Ground

-5 volts will work, but offers more noise and less acuracy.
+5 volts will work, but offers more noise and less accurate.
 If you wire the 3.3v you must also set a line from 3.3v to your aref.
 Make sure your using the right code, also note there is an extra define in the defines section for 3.3v.